convenience-tinashe-chibatamoto/Python-Mega-CheatSheet-Practice/README.md

 In general, you should use ```==``` for value comparison and ```is``` for identity comparison, unless you have a specific reason to do otherwise.

-8.
-9. What is the purpose of ＿init＿ in Python classes?
+7. What is the purpose of ＿init＿ in Python classes?
+Ans:
+*

+9.
 10. What are decorators in Python?
 11. Explain the difference between append() and extend() methods in Python lists.